- The Selway-Bitterroot Wilderness Area encompasses over 1.3 million acres of varied forests and spectacular mountains.

 What fitness level should I have to safely participate in SBFC trips?

 We use a 1-5 rating scale for both the hike in to the base camp and the work difficulty.
-While we don't expect every volunteer to train like an Olympic athlete, we do expect that you sign up a trip that realistically fits your abilities.
+We expect that you sign up for a trip that realistically fits your abilities.
 Remember, you'll be working with a team in a remote wilderness setting, where simple over use injuries and blisters can become a big deal.

 Do I need backpacking or backcountry experience to participate in a SBFC trip?